 Albinus Elskus Albinas Elskus first became acquainted with stained glass while studying at the Institute of Decorative Arts in his native Lithuania.
 After World War II, he studied architecture at the Technische Hochschule in Darmstadt, Germany, and painting at the École des Arts et Métiers in Freiburg.

-After arriving in the United States in 1949, he completed the four-year apprenticeship program of the Stained Glass Association of America in Chicago and New York.
+After arriving in the United States in 1949, he completed - in Chicago and New York - the four-year apprenticeship program of the Stained Glass Association of America.

 AIAP Logo